 When the approved activity you have submitted is completed and you have signed below, then this form should be kept in your division/worksite office.
 (Be sure to keep a copy of these forms as you submit them.)

 Name of Faculty:

 Date:

 Activity:

 Total Hours:

 Approval:

-Faculty Signature: (Sign after completing activity)
+Faculty Signature: (Sign after completing activity) (Sign after completing activity)

 Submit completed form to your division/worksite office after making a copy for your file.